-Do your summer apprenticeships require 7 days a week attendance?
+Do your summer apprenticeships/internships require 7 days a week attendance?
 Are there any days off scheduled or allowed for personal or family days?
-There is usually one day per weekend off, usually on a Saturday, but otherwise, it’s a full work-living experience from approximately 8 AM – 8 PM six days per week, with ample breaks for meals, studying, socializing, errands, etc. Click on the Earth Skills Teaching Apprenticeship or the Blue Skye Farm Internship and scroll down to the schedule section for a very detailed answer to this question.
+There is usually one day per weekend off, but otherwise, it’s a full work-living experience from approximately 8 AM – 8 PM six days per week, with ample breaks for meals, studying, socializing, errands, etc. Click on the Earth Skills Teaching Apprenticeship or the Blue Skye Farm Internship and scroll down to the schedule section for a very detailed answer to this question.

 What supplies or gear are required?
 Gear depends on how much you stay on the farm vs. join us at camps.
 For overnight wilderness gear, check out our Summer Expeditions Packing List and request access to the Backcountry Leadership Training gear list which is all you’ll need during the summer such as good waterproof hiking boots, large backpack, camping stove, tent, etc. For all interns and apprentices, a smart phone is pretty important, and we recommend a laptop for using Google Drive documents.
 Finally, you may want to purchase various books and other resources for your studies, but we do provide the minimal basics.

 Are there any other costs that are foreseeable?
 Can you meet my dietary restrictions?
-Wilderness First Aid & CPR certifications are required to participate in the Earth Skills Teaching Apprenticeship, so budget an additional $200 to get that before arriving, or as part of your first couple weeks with us on years when we sponsor a course.
-You’ll also have to take care of your own health insurance, travel to/from us, and food/entertainment during vacation days if you miss our daily meals.
-Some big eaters and those on special diets, those who are often off-site visiting friends/family, etc. do purchase additional food, however.
+Wilderness First Aid & CPR certifications are required to participate in the Earth Skills Teaching Apprenticeship, so budget an additional $300 to take care of that before arriving for that program.
+You’ll also have to take care of your own health insurance, travel to/from us, and food/entertainment during vacation days if you miss our community meals.
+Most big eaters, those on special diets, those who are often off-site visiting friends/family, etc. do purchase additional food throughout the season.
 Otherwise, we endeavor to serve all reasonable dietary needs.